zachflower/tcpcv/README.md

 ```
 $ tcpv --help

-  TCPCV is a retro-style, text-based server for hosting your résumé
+  TCPCV is a retro-style, text-based server for hosting your resume

   Usage:
     tcpcv [options]